Catrionamcd/Adventures-of-Alice/README.md

 ![alt text](assets/images/LineCache-Code.png)

-After reviewing the Love Sandwiches mini project, I felt it may be better to used Google Sheets to store the story line and content.
+After reviewing the Love Sandwiches mini project, I felt it may be better to use Google Sheets to store the story line and content.
 I also realised that  I could also use it to store the valid answers to each player prompt, the output and the next step of the game.
 Hence, I discarded my original idea of using a text file to store and read in the relevant lines and used Google Sheets instead.
 ## Technology
 ### Language Used